Analyze results on the web

 For each supported question in your survey, you'll see one section with different types of charts and optionally, a data table, which can reveal the trend of how your respondents answer the question.

-Additionally, you can hide and show each question on the page by using the Set Visibility dialog box to hide and show questions, as well as quickly navigate to any questions in the survey.
+Additionally, you can hide and show each question on the page by using the Navigation dialog box to hide and show questions, as well as quickly navigate to any questions in the survey.
 You can also filter responses by content or date submitted.

 View all data online

 On the Data page of the Survey123 website, you can also use the data table to view all collected records in your survey.

 The data table lists the answers to all questions using one column for each question.
 If your survey uses repeats, the answers to questions within those repeats will be available in another tab of the table view.
-The Layer List icon in the upper-right of the map view allows you to show or hide any tables in the feature service, while the drop-down menu in the upper right of the table view allows you to check whether or not selecting a record will also select related records.
-If you check Show Individual Response, clicking a record will also show answers to all the questions for that record, including attachments, to the right of the table.
-Within the Show Individual Response section you can also choose to Print Individual Response, as well as open the Settings menu to select whether or not to display related repeat records or the display size of any attached images.
+The Layer List icon in the upper-right of the map view allows you to show or hide any tables in the feature layer, while the drop-down menu in the upper right of the table view allows you to check whether or not selecting a record will also select related records.
+If you check Form view, clicking a record will also show answers to all the questions for that record, including attachments, to the right of the table.
+Within the form view section you can also choose to print the results, as well as open the Settings menu to select whether or not to display related repeat records or the display size of any attached images.

 For spatial analysis, click Open in Map Viewer.
 You can also download the results.